taolson/Admiran/README.md

 * Miranda2 allows only restricted simple patterns for case alternates

 ## Distribution Subdirectories
-* `bin/` executables are put here.
+* `bin/` executables are put here
-* `compiler/` contains the Miranda2 source files for the mirac compiler.
+* `compiler/` contains the Miranda2 source files for the mirac compiler
-* `lib/` contains the sources for the various libraries, and the runtime.c file.
+* `lib/` contains the sources for the various libraries, and the runtime.c file
-* `examples/` contains some example programs to show Miranda2 syntax and to try the compiler out.
+* `examples/` contains some example programs to show Miranda2 syntax and to try the compiler out

 ## Configuring and Bootstrapping Miranda2
 The Miranda2 compiler (mirac) is written in Miranda2, and requires bootstrapping from a pre-built bootstrap compiler.
 This is mostly automated in the Makefile, but needs a manual configuration step first:

 Edit the config.m file in the compiler directory to modify the values for:
-> hostOS                = Linux         || set to Linux or MacOS
-> miranda2LibPath       = "../lib"      || set to absolute path name for the lib directory, e.g.
+`hostOS                = Linux         || set to Linux or MacOS` `miranda2LibPath       = "../lib"      || set to absolute path name for the lib directory, e.g.` `                                      || "/home/tim/Programming/Miranda2/lib"`
-                                        || "/home/tim/Programming/Miranda2/lib"

 then go back to the top-level directory and type "make".